bcgov/bctw-api/data-collector/doc/ATS.md

 * Cypress is running a headless version of `Chromium` to perform the tests
 * The chromium binary is installed via npm
 * Additional setup that allows the Docker container user to run Cypress and have write access to the working directory is performed in the Dockerfile
-* The process is run from a child node process in scripts/ats.js in order to supply Node environment variables to Cypress.
+* The process is run from a child Node process in scripts/ats.js in order to supply Node environment variables to Cypress.
+* The `scripts/ats` directory structure is organized in a way that Cypress expects:
+      * `scripts/ats/integration/`: the actual test file
+      * `scripts/ats/plugins/`: supporting plugins, including _download.ts_ and _csv.ts_ which contain the bulk of the logic for merging and processing the transmission and device CSV files.

 ### Running Cypress
 #### Running in a docker container: